 Hot bread soaked in milk with butter, and not so much sugar that it can still be considered savoury.
 You’d add cheese onto the bread.

 Then there’s the dish made with layers and layers egg-drenched and baked filo pastry.

 It’s an energy enhancing dish which probably single-handedly helps the body avoid anaemia.

-In any case, the whole idea behind savory breakfast delights is that you have the freedom to tailor them to your liking.
-Unlike with something like cereal, with these savory options you can tweak, chop and change up the ingredients to please the fussiest of taste buds.
+In any case, the whole idea behind savoury breakfast delights is that you have the freedom to tailor them to your liking.
+Unlike with something like cereal, with these savoury options you can tweak, chop and change up the ingredients to please the fussiest of taste buds.

 Prepare the eggs, which go into some of the dishes, a certain way that you like.